 Women who are suffering from PCOS are often found to have higher insulin levels than the normal level of insulin.
 If there is not enough production of insulin, it can cause a rise in the blood sugar levels.
 Excess level of insulin can cause excess secretion of androgens like testosterone.
 If you are insulin resistant, your body will try to secrete more insulin out of the body in order to keep the blood sugar levels normal.
 A diet which is high in carbohydrates and unhealthy fats can make it difficult to shed weight and can be dangerous for PCOS.

-Ensure a high fibre diet during PCOS to decrease the chances of complications and live a healthy life.
+Ensure a high fibre PCOS diet to decrease the chances of complications and live a healthy life.

-Load up on the following list of foods during PCOS:
+Load up on the following list of foods during PCOS Diet:

 Dark Leafy Greens:

 Leafy green vegetables are low in calories, high fibre, a good source of vitamins such as vitamin A, K and C. It also consists of other trace minerals.
-These vegetables are helpful in improving the digestion and boosting the immune system.
-It also regulates the glucose level and improves the overall endocrine function.
+These vegetables are helpful in improving digestion and boosting the immune system.
+PCOS Diet like leafy vegetables also regulates the glucose level and improves the overall endocrine function.
 Include foods such as kale, spinach, basil, parsley, etc.

 Women with PCOS should stock up on all the coloured foods, especially a wide range of colourful vegetables.
 These vegetables are a nutritional powerhouse loaded with all essential vitamins and minerals required for maintaining the health of the body.
 Foods such as broccoli, cauliflower, asparagus, legumes, carrots, beets, sweet potatoes, tomatoes, bell peppers, etc are packed with antioxidants and also possesses several anti-inflammatory and anti-cancer properties.
 Eat these veggies in any form, steamed, boiled, raw, roasted or grilled.